Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Collection of Ponzi schemes

 \subsection{Extraction of transactions}

-For each contract identified in the previous steps, we gather all its transactions (both external and internal) from the Ethereum blockchain \footnote{Our dataset has been extracted on \collectiondate.}.
-More specifically, for each transaction we record the following data: \begin{inlinelist} \item the number of the enclosing block; \item the date when it was published on the blockchain; \item the address of the sender; \item the address of the receiver; \item the amount of ether transferred by the transaction; \item a boolean value which records whether the transaction execution resulted in an error; \item a boolean value which indicates whether the transaction is external or internal. \end{inlinelist}
+For each Ponzi scheme in our dataset, we gather all its transactions (both external and internal) from the Ethereum blockchain.
+More specifically, for each transaction we record the following data: \begin{inlinelist} \item the number of the enclosing block; \item the date when it was published on the blockchain; \item the address of the sender; \item the address of the receiver; \item the amount of ether transferred by the transaction; \item a boolean value which records whether the transaction execution resulted in an error; \item a boolean value which indicates whether the transaction is external or internal. \end{inlinelist} The scripts that we have developed to this purpose exploit the Etherscan Ethereum Developer APIs \footnote{\url{https://etherscan.io/apis}}, and they are available at~\urlgithub.